AaltoSciComp/scicomp-docs/aalto/jupyterhub/nbgrader-jupyterlab.rst

     This is a tutorial for courses that distribute and collect their assignments on `JupyterHub <https://jupyter.cs.aalto.fi>`__.
-    Feel free to use it for your other courses as well, but note that you won't be able to collect and submit your assignments this way.
+    Feel free to use JupyterHub for your other courses as well, but note that you won't be able to collect and submit your assignments this way.